wanghaisheng/responsive-landing-page-starter/content/blog/en/make-app-to-phone-call-using-flutter.md

 Download and install flutter SDK.

-This step will vary on MacOS, Win and Linux, but in general it boils down to downloading flutter SDK to a given OS, extracting it and adding the `sdk\bin` folder to system PATH variable.
+This step will vary on MacOS, Win, and Linux, but in general it boils down to downloading flutter SDK to a given OS, extracting it, and adding the `sdk\bin` folder to system PATH variable.
 Detailed instruction can be found here: [https://flutter.dev/docs/get-started/install](https://flutter.dev/docs/get-started/install)

 Fortunately flutter comes with tool that allows us to verify if SDK and all required "components" are present and configured correctly.
 Run this command: